 Mattress depth depends on your size, sleeping position, and various other factors.
 For daily use, you should use at least an 8-inch mattress.

-Thin mattresses can be too firm for petite sleepers.
-They should use at least a 12-inch mattress to get a comfortable nighttime experience.
+Thin mattresses can be too firm for petite or light sleepers.
+You should use at least a 12-inch mattress to get a comfortable nighttime experience.

 An average-sized adult sleeper must have a 10 to 12-inch mattress for adequate support.
-They can have a thicker or thinner mattress depending on their sleeping position.
+You can have a thicker or thinner mattress depending on their sleeping position.

 A plus-sized sleeper should use at least a 12 to 14-inch thick mattress.
 This would ensure that the bed lasts longer.

-Single adults put less pressure on the bed, so they won’t need much thick mattresses.
-However, if you are sharing the bed with someone, you need a thicker mattress.
-For two people, a mattress should have a thickness of at least 10 to 12 inches.
+Single adults put less pressure on the bed so that they won’t need thick mattresses.
+However, if you share the bed with someone, you need a thicker mattress.
+A mattress should have a thickness of at least 10 to 12 inches for two people.
 If you and your partner are heavy, you should go for a 12 to 14-inch mattress.

-Mattress thickness is as important as any other factor while buying a mattress.
-Most people think that thick mattresses are a better choice but, there are other factors we should consider as well, like your sleeping position, health, and preference.
+Mattress thickness is as important as any other factor when buying a mattress.
+Most people think that thick mattresses are a better choice but there are other factors we should consider as well, like your sleeping position, health, and preference as mentioned above.
+So, choose wisely to ensure your sleep time doesn’t face any disruptions.